-Sam Evans-Brown and Logan Shannon, with help from Hannah McCarthy, Justine Paradise, Taylor Quimby, Nick Capodice, and Jimmy Gutierrez.
+Sam Evans-Brown and Logan Shannon, with help from Hannah McCarthy, Justine Paradis, Taylor Quimby, Nick Capodice, and Jimmy Gutierrez.
 Erika Janik is our Executive Producer.
 Maureen McMurray is the director of excellent nature puns.

 Special thanks to Luke Porrier, Dwight Souther, Jonathan Taggart, and the Gulf of Maine Research Institute.

 Music in this episode by Ari De Niro, Podington Bear and Blue Dot Sessions.